swissspidy/voice-search/README.md

 * Your theme doesn't use the `get_search_form()` function properly.
 The plugin relies on the default search form markup
 * Your theme does some CSS things that the microphone button is hidden.

+### Does this plugin still allow users to type or does it entirely replace typing with voice search? ###

+No, users are still able to type in the search box whatever they want.
+Voice search is just a nice addition.

+### How does it integrate with other search-enhancing plugins such as Relevanssi? ###

+In my tests, there weren't any problems with other plugins like Relevanssi.

 ## Screenshots ##

 ### 1. The microphone button added to the search form by the plugin. ###